Fort San Juan (Joara): Destruction

 After resting and replenishing supplies at Fort San Juan for two weeks, Pardo and his men began their return voyage to Santa Elena, leaving a garrison of 31 men at the fort.
 Along the way back to the coast, Pardo constructed several more forts, including one named Santiago and another named Santo Tomás.
 Pardo arrived at Santa Elena on March 2, 1568, and never returned to the interior of the continent.
 The fate of the Spanish garrison at Fort San Juan is not exactly known, but it is known that in May 1568, a contingent of Native Americans laid siege to the fort, lured out its garrison, and killed the Spaniards, with the exception of one, Juan de Badejoz, who claimed to have escaped and hidden in the woods.
 The motivation for doing this was because the Spaniards had taken Native women as concubines.
 Subsequent to the fort's destruction, the occupants of Joara constructed a ceremonial mound over the site.
+In recent years, both the earthen mound and overall site area were regularly plowed for agriculture.
+The mound was bulldozed in 1964 in order to provide fill soil for a nearby low-lying area, presumably the original borrow pit, which was prone to flooding.